kevinfengcs88/gopherbot/README.md

 - When starting the server, somehow read the stdout of the server for more granular status
     - Until "Dedicated server loaded" comes up, the server status should be "starting up" rather than "UP"
     - ALSO prevent this from printing in a random order each time
+- Use channels and goroutines for umm menu (so multiple users can use it)

 ### Misc